GenomicsAotearoa/hts_workshop_mpi/level3/10-gene-prediction.md

 The first parameter here should be obvious, so will not be discussed.
 The `-p` parameter is an important one to pay attention to, as it determines whether or not we are predicting sequences in an single genome (i.e. a genome obtained from a pure culture) or a metagenomic mix of sequences.
 In `single` mode prediction goes through a round of training against the input sequences before producing a prediction output tailored to your contigs.
 The `meta` mode uses pre-calculated profiles of gene features.
 Strictly speaking it is possible to run `meta` mode on an isolate genome, or `single` mode on a metagenome but the results do differ.

-Selecting the translation table (`-g`) is something we usually do not need to wory about. `prodigal` supports nubmers 1 through 25 of the [NCBI genetic codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
+Selecting the translation table (`-g`) is something we usually do not need to wory about. `prodigal` supports numbers 1 through 25 of the [NCBI genetic codes](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
 By default, it will start with code 11 (bacteria, archaea, and plastids) but shift to code 4 if the predictions are too short.
 This is important to us because genetic code 4 corresponds to the *Mycoplasmataceae* - the bacterial family that contains the genera *Mycoplasma* and *Ureaplasma*, and the family *Spiroplasmataceae*.
 These lineages have repurposed `UGA` from a stop codon to a tryptophan codon.

 The `-c` parameter is one we generally do not need to use.
 As we will almost always be working with draft genomes, there is no problem with allowing genes to run over the edges of contigs, as we know that the contigs are not completely assembled.